 Today, four out of five alumni work full time in education or careers that impact low-income communities.
 Among them are 539 school systems leaders, leading districts, state departments, and state boards of education, working together and alongside many others to create to produce better outcomes for more children.

 Teach For America alumni are state superintendents of education in the District of Columbia, Iowa, Louisiana, New Mexico, North Carolina, Massachusetts, and, formerly, Tennessee.

 Communities across the country are making meaningful progress in educational outcomes, and TFA alumni and corps members are playing an essential role, working alongside many others.
 Here are just a few examples.

 Chicago is the second-fastest improving city for student outcomes according to the National Assessment for Academic Progress (“NAEP”).
-89% of Chicago Public School students are on track to graduate in 2019, up from 64% in 2011.
+In 2020, Chicago Public Schools’ five-year graduation rate hit a record high of 83%, up from 61% in 2011.
 The college graduation rate for Chicago Public School alumni has doubled over the past ten years, and the average ACT score continues to grow.

 Teach For America’s 3,000 corps members and alumni are helping drive this upward trajectory for Chicago’s 350,000 students.
 Here’s our contribution to progress:

 - Over 30% of Chicago students are taught by a Teach For America corps member or in a school led by a TFA alum.